 Reflect on your own culture

 Working in China will force you to ask yourself questions about your own culture and how you see things.
-Your students and colleagues will ask you questions about your home country that you’ve never considered before and it will you take a few moments to actually provide an answer.
+Your students and colleagues will ask you questions about your home country that you’ve never considered before.
+It will definitely you take a few moments to actually provide an answer!
 This will lead to new realizations about your own culture and an appreciation for things you never even knew you enjoyed.

 See your subject with fresh eyes

 If you’ve been teaching your subject for many years, taking your teaching skills to China can make you feel like you’re embarking on a whole new career.
 Perspectives on your subject might be different and ways of teaching it might vary so you’ll see your subject in a totally new context.